TiffYu25/CS225-Final-Project/README.md

 You will then be able to compile our code through the main function in main.cpp inside the entry folder.
 Be sure to type ```make``` then ```./main``` in the terminal if you are compiling something in the main function.
 You are welcome to test our code by typing ```make``` then ```./test``` in the terminal.

-In order to compile our data with the wikipedia dataset, you will have to download our compressed dataset through our [google drive](https://drive.google.com/file/d/1VIy19fnFQyVdE_TDR3rN1yn11nqfQgFV/view) and manually insert it into your programming environment.
-MAKE SURE THAT THE FILE IS NOT IN A FOLDER.
+In order to compile our data with the wikipedia dataset, you will have to download our compressed dataset through our google drive and manually insert it into your programming environment.
+Download [Article Hyperlinks](https://drive.google.com/file/d/1VIy19fnFQyVdE_TDR3rN1yn11nqfQgFV/view) and [Article Names](https://drive.google.com/file/d/1MS6JxROHhEdAwvo--Tyt6z4q-CpR8uR3/view?usp=sharing).
+DO NOT RENAME THE FILES AND MAKE SURE THAT THE FILE IS NOT IN A FOLDER.